astronomer/docs/learn/airflow-mlflow.md

 import CodeBlock from '@theme/CodeBlock';
 import mlflow_tutorial_dag from '!!raw-loader!../code-samples/dags/airflow-mlflow/mlflow_tutorial_dag.py';

 [MLflow](https://mlflow.org/) is a commonly used tool for tracking and managing machine learning models.
-It can be used together with Airflow for ML orchestration, leveraging both tools for what they do best.
+It can be used together with Airflow for ML orchestration (MLOx), leveraging both tools for what they do best.
 In this tutorial, you’ll learn about three different ways you can use MLflow with Airflow.

 :::info

 If you are already familiar with MLflow and Airflow and want to get a use case up and running, check out this [quickstart repository](https://github.com/astronomer/learn-airflow-mlflow-tutorial) which automatically starts up Airflow and local MLflow and MinIO instances.
-Clone the quickstart repository, configure the local MLflow connection as shown in Step 2 of this tutorial, and run the three example DAGs.
+Clone the quickstart repository, configure the local MLflow connection as shown in [Step 2](#step-2-configure-your-airflow-connection) of this tutorial, and run the three example DAGs.

 :::